LittlRayRay/SpamBot/README.md

 # NOTE

-You need all the contents of the folder to run the file
+You need all the contents of the folder to run the file.
+_The spambot.exe only works for Windows!_

 # Credits